He Loved Me, Even After Death / Chapter 1: The Cat That Wasn’t Mine

 “I want to call the police.”

-After the police arrived and heard the situation, the surveillance footage was clear—I’d brought in an orange tabby.
+Once the police arrived and reviewed the footage, it was clear—I’d brought in an orange tabby.
 When I tried to pull up photos of Sunny on my phone, my album was empty—even the purchase record was gone.

 Behind me, the receptionist muttered, “She probably doesn’t know yet.”